Hidorikun/Faculty/Functional and Logic Programming/L1/README.md

 a) A linear list is given.
 Eliminate from the list all elements from N to N steps, N-given.
 b) Write a function to test if a linear list of integer numbers has a "valley" aspect (a list has a valley aspect if the items decrease to a certain point and then increase.
 Eg. 10 8 6 17 19 20).
-A list must have at least 3 elements to fullfill this condition.
+A list must have at least 3 elements to fulfill this condition.
 c) Build a function that returns the minimum numeric atom from a list, at any level.
 d) Write a function that deletes from a linear list of all occurrences of the maximum element.